ilagartos/jmplib/README.md

 Dynamic languages are widely used due to the flexibility needed in some applications or systems.
 Therefore, dynamic language metaprogramming features have been incorporated gradually to statically-typed languages.
 Our work is aimed to improve the flexibility of Java language without modifying the Java Virtual Machine.
 We developed a library that allows Java language to support two types of metaprogramming features: 1) structural intercession y 2) dynamic code evaluation.
 This was achieved using class versioning, code instrumentation and Hot-Swapping.
 In conclusion, the library allows programmers to use these two functionalities in new or legacy code to improve its runtime flexibility.

+## Sources and binaries

+The last stable version of the source code and its binaries are available in the [releases](https://github.com/ilagartos/jmplib/releases/) section:

 ## How to use it!

 ### Starting

-For this example, we have created a Car class that simulates the fuel consumption when the car travels:
+For this example, we have created a `Car` class that simulates the fuel consumption when the car travels:

 ```java
 package addmethod;